 Physics and Astronomy offers a variety of degree programs.
 All involve a set of core courses designed to develop basic knowledge of physics and critical thinking and analysis skills.
-Along with our physics major and astronomy concentration, we offer several options to train as a physics or science teacher (K-12).
-We also have two dual BS/MS five-year programs: both offer a BS in Physics from Montclair State and either an MS in Applied Mathematics, an MBA (Masters in Business Administration), an MAT (Master of Arts in Teaching) in Physics or Physical Science (with teacher certification), or a Master’s degree in Mechanical Engineering (Stevens Institute of Technology).
-Note that all of our undergraduate degree programs will automatically fulfill the requirements for a minor in Mathematics.
+Along with our physics major, astronomy concentration, and pre-medical concentration, we offer several options to train as a physics or science teacher (K-12).
+We also offer several dual BS Physics/Masters five-year programs.
+These combine a BS in Physics with either an MS in Applied Mathematics, an MBA (Masters in Business Administration), an MAT (Master of Arts in Teaching) in Physics or Physical Science (with teacher certification), or a Master’s degree in Mechanical Engineering (from Stevens Institute of Technology).
 Love physics but not ready to switch majors?
 Consider a minor in Physics.

 Physics is at the heart of all natural science and engineering disciplines.
-It also teaches technical skills that are in high demand (data analysis, problem modeling, computation, designing experiments, technical writing/presentation).
+It also teaches technical skills that are in high demand (data analysis, problem modeling, computation, designing experiments, technical writing/oral presentation).
 In addition to high-paying jobs, a physics degree is a great entry point for graduate study in other natural sciences (chemistry, biology, geology), engineering or computer science.
 Physics also provides great preparation for careers or further study in finance, business, law, and medicine.
 In fact, physics majors have among the highest scores on the MCAT and LSAT exams.
 Read our Why Study Physics page to learn more about the benefits of a physics degree and why you should join our department.
 For more information about our courses and advice for physics and CSAM majors, see our student advising page.
 Additional information can be found in our department flyer.

 Physics Degree Programs (non-teaching)